dkelosky/java-jni/README.md

 9. set the LD_LIBRARY_PATH variable to the libHelloWorld.so directory and export
   * (e.g. "LD_LIBRARY_PATH=./" to set to the current directory and then "export LD_LIBRARY_PATH"

+10. issue "java HelloWorld" to see the "Hello world" text which is written by a C shared object called from Java

 ---

 #### Misc Notes